sapristi/mmuxer/README.md

 # Mail Muxer

 ![cover](assets/cover.png)

-Mail Muxer is a Python tool to help you manage your email.
-It is a replacement for the filters/sieves functionaly.
+Are you tired of managing IMAP filters through cumbersome, slow and unintuive web interfaces ?
+Then Mail Muxer is here to save you from this pain !

+Mail Muxer is a Python tool that will monitor your Inbox, and filter incomming emails according to the given configuration.
 It was designed to be intuitive and easy to use, by using compact configuration and sensible defaults: a rule can be as simple as
 ```yaml
 - condition:
     FROM: example@email.org